How Kodak got marooned on an island of irrelevance because of a fundamental misunderstanding of its purpose.

-The other element, the “brand’s best self, reflects the unique heritage of that corporation and how the present company relates to that intrinsic core.
-Where these two elements overlap is where purpose is found.
-Purpose derives from both these elements and provides some answers to the basic question, “who are we in service to others?”
+The other element, the “brand’s best self”, reflects the unique heritage of the company and how the present company relates to that intrinsic core.
+Where these two elements overlap is where telos is found.
+Telos derives from both these elements and provides some answers to the basic question, “who are we in service to others?”

 On the surface, it was confounding.
 Kodak was packed with brilliance, its labs stuffed with technological treasures and digital wonders.
 This was, after all, the same collection of genius that invented digital photography (yes, you read that correctly).

 Silver halide chemistry made memories tangible.
 After all, “Kodak moments” are not memorable for the technology that serves them up; rather they are memorable for the faces and personalities and relationships that they preserve for later years and subsequent generations.
 Photographs of any sort are (or rather, in Kodak’s case, were) collages of memories that connect people together.

 As my own mother slips into the darkness of dementia, I am anguished to see just how much influence memory has over identity.
 My mother’s inability to identify others and trace her own connection to them pushes her toward a fearsome place where she no longer knows even herself.
 My father is now 91, and he is one of the few she still recalls.
 In a tender way, he often reassures her that she is known, and in that way safeguards her identity for her.
 And being known to my father provides some relief to my mother from the piercing fear of her own unknowing.
 Pictures of her children, grandchildren, and newly arrived great-grandchildren spark the occasional synapse of recollection and for a moment she recognizes her place in the world, but in an instant it is gone.
 Such is the power of memory.
 In its absence, our sense of self evaporates.

-On the other half of Ogilvy’s insightful model, the brand’s best self, we missed again.
+On the other half of Ogilvy’s insightful model, the “brand’s best self”, we missed again.
 When in 1993 a triumphant group of middle managers rose to applaud the chairman who had resisted an assault on “Kodak values” by a newly appointed CFO and his restructuring plan, they cheered not because the essence of the company was preserved, but because its structures and way of working was protected.

-There was a rich history and a strong identity to sift through to discover those important best self moments that could have helped lead Kodak forward into an uncertain future, but the Board never asked for such self-reflection.
+There was a rich history and a strong identity to sift through that would have yielded those important “best self” moments that could have helped lead Kodak forward into an uncertain future, but the Board never asked for such self-reflection.
 It never demanded that the company really understand its purpose beyond mere profitability; it only demanded earnings growth in the next quarter.
-And those of us working from the management side never thought to look for that purpose, even as we worked to craft a new mission statement for a company that lost sight of who and what it really was.
+And those of us working from the management side never thought to look for the telos that undergirded everything, even as we worked to craft a new mission statement for a company that was losing sight of who and what it really was.

-If Kodak provides any insight, we had better know or eventually we will lose our way.
-And yet, hopefully, many have started asking the right questions about purpose and the identity it captures, and so, I am certain, will have more encouraging stories to tell.
+If Kodak provides any insight, we had better find out or all may be lost.
+And yet, hopefully, many have started asking the right questions about purpose and the identity it captures, and so, I am certain, they will have more encouraging stories to tell.